Beetroit/HouseHunter/README.md

-# HouseHunter
+# Ulo

-HouseHunter is a web application designed to connect renters with property listers and agents.
+Ulo is a web application designed to connect renters with property listers and agents.
 It provides features for browsing property listings, user authentication, property management, agent verification, user profiles, reviews, and real-time chat between users.

 ## Core Technologies